armadillica/flamenco/packages/flamenco-manager-go/src/flamenco-manager/README.md

 ## Testing

-Run `go test ./flamenco -v --run TestScheduler -check.f SchedulerTestSuite.TestVariableReplacement` where the argument to `--run` determines which suite to run, and `-check.f` determines the exact test function of that suite.
-Once all tests have been moved over to use "check", the `--run` parameter will probably not be needed any more.
+To run all unit tests, run `go test ./flamenco -v`.
+To run a specific GoCheck test, run `go test ./flamenco -v --run TestWithGocheck -check.f SchedulerTestSuite.TestVariableReplacement` where the argument to `--run` determines which suite to run, and `-check.f` determines the exact test function of that suite.
+Once all tests have been moved over to use GoCheck, the `--run` parameter will probably not be needed any more.

 ## MISSING FEATURES